Infrared signature of active massive black holes in nearby dwarf galaxies: WISE/AGN fraction

-Starting from the MPA/JHU catalogue of galaxies with stellar masses and from the catalogue of \citet{mendel14}, we examine the fraction of WISE matches and IR-selected AGN as a function of stellar mass in each of these samples.
-As can be seen in Figure~\ref{fig:agnfraction}, the fraction of IR-selected AGN shows a signature bump at a stellar mass $\sim 5.6 \times 10^{10}$ M$_{\odot}$.
-Also, the fraction of AGN appears to increase as a function of decreasing stellar mass at stellar masses below $\sim 10^{9}$ M$_{\odot}$, i.~e.\ in the low-mass regime of dwarf galaxies, an effect reported also in \citet[][see their Figure 5]{satyapal14}.
-Note, however, as can also be seen in the figure, this increase is accompanied with an increase in the WISE fraction.
+Starting from the MPA/JHU catalogue of galaxies with stellar masses and from the catalogue of \citet{mendel14}, we examine the fraction of WISE matches and IR selected AGN as a function of stellar mass in each of these samples.
+Each catalogue was cross-matched independently to the WISE All-Sky Release Source Catalog using the same method as described in Section~\ref{sec:IRcolor} and the same colour cut as described in Section~\ref{sec:IRAGN}.
+The errors were computed assuming Poisson statistics.
+As can be seen in Figure~\ref{fig:agnfraction}, the fraction of IR selected AGN shows a signature bump at a stellar mass $\sim 5.6 \times 10^{10}$ M$_{\odot}$.
+Also, the fraction of AGN appears to increase as a function of decreasing stellar mass at stellar masses below $\sim 10^{9}$ M$_{\odot}$, i.e.\ in the low-mass regime of dwarf galaxies, an effect also reported in \citet[][see their Figure 5]{satyapal14}.
+Note, however, as can also be seen in the figure, that this increase is accompanied by an increase in the WISE fraction.
 This is not the case for the bump seen at $\sim 5.6 \times 10^{10}$ M$_{\odot}$, which is displaced from the peak in the WISE fraction.
-If real, this behavior at low mass could be due to: 1) the fact that BH activity is higher in nearby dwarf galaxies than in their more massive counterparts (similarly to the star forming activity, i.~e.\ the ``downsizing'' effect), or 2) the fact that it is easier to detect WISE sources/AGN in nearby low-mass (low surface brightness) galaxies.
-Either way, this is a result that should be further explored and confirmed.
+If real, this behaviour at low mass could be due to 1) the fact that BH accretion activity is higher in nearby dwarf galaxies than in their more massive counterparts (similar to the star-forming activity, i.e.\ the ``downsizing'' effect); 2) the fact that it is easier to detect WISE sources/AGN in nearby low-mass (low surface brightness) galaxies; or 3) the fact that at these low masses, the fraction of AGN candidates contaminated by star formation may be higher.
+This is a result that should be further explored and confirmed.

-\section{Black Hole Mass Estimates}
+\section{Black hole mass estimates}